OutSystems/docs-product/src/develop/data/hipaa/encrypt-data-hipaa.md

 summary: Learn how to implement decryption in your apps while ensuring HIPAA compliance in the OutSystems Cloud.
 ---

-# Encrypting entity data at rest
+# Encrypting data for HIPAA compliance

 To enable the encryption of data in an entity, do the following: